revbayes/revbayes/help/md/fnUnitMixture.md

 rate and root frequencies for a RateGenerator.
 The rate defaults to 1, leaving the underlying model unchanged.

-If the submodel is a RateMatrix, the root frequencies default to the equilibrium frequencies of the RateMatrix.
-However, a RateGenerator may not have equilibrium frequencies, so the root frequencies must be specified explicitly.
+If the site model parameter is a RateMatrix, the root frequencies default to the equilibrium frequencies of the RateMatrix.
+However, a RateGenerator might not have equilibrium frequencies, in which case the root frequencies must be specified explicitly.

 In many cases it is not necessary to explicitly call fnUnitMixture(), RevBayes can automatically convert a RateMatrix to a SiteMixtureModel.